taocpp/PEGTL/doc/Example-Reference.md

 ## Preamble

-This page lists all included example gramamrs and programs.
+This page lists all included example grammars and programs.
 The examples are not considered part of the public interface subject to semantic versioning.